Steady Hand on the Revenue Growth Throttle as Economic Recovery Nears

 But with strategic vision, companies can leverage recessions to create important revenue growth opportunities and quickly accelerate past competitors.

-The economic recovery which inevitably follows a recession is an opportunity for you to position your business for important and meaningful revenue growth and market share increase.
+The economic recovery which inevitably follows a recession, often spurred by government spending and changes in tax policies, is an opportunity for you to position your business for important and meaningful revenue growth and market share increase.